 In effort to reduce the demand for commercial sex in the city and surrounding area, web-based reverse sting have been conducted.
 For example, in October 2017, five male sex buyers were arrested and charged with solicitation of prostitution by the Woodland Police Department and Yolo County District Attorney’s Office.
 All of the men were arrested after responding to online ads placed by undercover detectives and arranging to meet to purchase sex.
 Each of the suspects was charged with penal code section 647(b) – solicitation of prostitution- a misdemeanor, and booked at the Yolo County Jail.
 Undercover officers had sent out the advertisement via a text message.
 The identities of the suspects were not made immediately available, and police did not reveal any details about the location of the sting in the event that future similar stings are conducted.

-Police have also apprehended sex buyers and sex traffickers through alternative investigations.
+Police have also apprehended sex buyers and sex traffickers through investigation of alleged crimes and suspicious activity reports.
 For example, in 1971, the Woodland Police Department conducted a four-month-long investigation into an alleged prostitution ring operating in the city.
-As a result of the investigation, three women were arrested and one man was arrested on sex trafficking/pimping and pandering charges.
+As a result of the investigation, three women were arrested and one man was arrested on sex trafficking and pandering charges.
 His name and age were included in reports by local media outlets.

 Web-Based Reverse Sting: